ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 Next, copy the contents of `tampermonkey.js`.

-Then, paste it into a new userscript and enable it. (you should see it save)
+Then, paste it into a new userscript and enable it. (you should see it save automatically!)

 Finally, open [miniblox.io](https://miniblox.io) — the client will auto-initialize!